iotapizza/iota-wiki/guide/wallet/official/download-installation.md

 **Start the installation process** that will install the IOTA wallet and its prerequisites to your system.

-If you are **upgrading** from an earlier release you only need to install the new version over the existing one (unless stated otherwise in the release notes).
+If you are **upgrading** from an earlier release you can just install the new version over the existing one (unless stated otherwise in the release notes).
 Since you only need your seeds to access your wallets (and IOTA balances) from any device in the world, it is usually not necessary to make backups of the wallet itself.

 It is of **utmost importance** to fully understand [how seeds work](/guide/wallet/official/seeds) **before** sending any IOTA to your wallet in order to avoid **financial loss**!